simonpweller/blog-sweller/posts/gilded-rose.md

 2. Refactor the code, i.e. make it more readable / performant without changing the external behaviour
 3. Make sure the tests still pass, so you _know_ you haven't changed the external behaviour

 So with that goal in mind, here are the tests, I've written.
 They are somewhat repetitive, but I've extracted a function to handle most of the boilerplate.
+The last set of tests is skipped for now, since the existing code does not implement the new feature.

 ```javascript
 const { Shop, Item } = require("../src/gilded_rose");